 Posted on 4 May 2021

-Following on from the departmental ‘Dragon’s Den’ style round last month, our five finalist teams recently took part in the next round, the Engineers in Business Fellowship cross-Departmental York competition.
+Following on from the departmental ‘Dragon’s Den’ style round last month, five finalist teams from CS and TFTI recently took part in the next round, the Engineers in Business Fellowship cross-Departmental York competition.
 The students taking part opted to study the Business, Innovation and Entrepreneurship course, which has allowed them to explore and develop their business concepts and pitching skills.

 On 22 April 2021, each team was stretched further when taking part in the EIBF York competition, where they re-pitched their business ideas to four Dragons who responded with a series of challenging questions, designed to test our teams on their knowledge of their concepts.